Caelanrw/MoleculeDatabase/README.md

 Download PubChem: Users can specify a range of CID indices (start, end) in the “Start,End CID Index” input section to download molecules from the

 PubChem database.
 For example, type 14,16 in the input section and click this button to download molecules 14-16.
 Please note that certain molecules without a title name or with non-integer bond orders, as indicated in the PubChem database, will be skipped during the download.
-Upon clicking this button, downloadPubChem.py will be called to handle the download operation.
+Upon clicking this button, `downloadPubChem.py` will be called to handle the download operation.

 Database Statistics: Clicking this option prints database statistics, including the total number of molecules, a list of molecules with their names and the number of atoms, and the names of the smallest and largest molecules in the database.
 This button activates the printDb() method inside the MoleculeDatabase class, which is responsible for the printing executions.

 Add Multiple Molecules: Users can select a folder containing multiple molecule text files and click this button to add all molecules in the specified folder to the database.
 This button invokes the `addMultipleMolecules()` method.

 Make Simple Molecules: Users can click this button to generate 10 million molecule files, each having between 52 and 136 atoms.
 Please monitor the terminal output for progress updates.
 Molecules are saved in folder named `simple` that is located in the same directory as the project folder.
-This button calls the manySimpleProteins() function.
+This button calls the `manySimpleProteins()` function.

 Make Complex Molecules: Users can click this button to create 10,000 million molecule files, each with over 10,000 atoms.
 Please monitor the terminal output for progress updates.
-Molecules are saved in Complex folder which is located in the same directory as the project folder.
-Upon clicking this button, fewComplexProteins() will be called.
+Molecules are saved in `complex` folder which is located in the same directory as the project folder.
+Upon clicking this button, `fewComplexProteins()` will be called.

 Add Proteins: Users can add protein molecules to the database after creating them from the `Make Simple Molecules` and `Make Complex Molecules` buttons.
-Please make sure to choose a file path, either from Complex or Simple folders, as indicated above.
+Please make sure to choose a file path, either from `complex` or `simple` folders, as indicated above.

 When the GUI is closed, the program automatically saves the working database as molecule.db in the same project folder.
 Upon reopening, the database loads automatically, and a message confirming successful loading is displayed.